 The District has contracted with the U.S. Bureau of Reclamation for water deliveries from the Central Valley Project (CVP) through February 2046 (Long Term Renewal Contract), with the anticipation of subsequent renewals of 40 year terms.
-Payments under the contract include reimbursement based on the amounts of water delivered to EBMUD of capital costs for CVP storage and conveyance facilities (EBMUD's current allocation is \$4,510) and the Operation & Maintenance Deficit (EBMUD's current balance is \$6,781).
+Payments under the contract include reimbursement based on the amounts of water delivered to EBMUD of capital costs for CVP storage and conveyance facilities (EBMUD's current allocation is \$4,373) and the Operation & Maintenance Deficit (EBMUD's current balance is \$6,781).
+The Water Enterprise Fund capitalized the two components.